CafeTools/cafetools.github.io/KeyRepeater/README.md

 - Infinite mode: Repeats the key indefinitely without stopping.
 - Pushing mode: It repeats only when the key is pressed, and stops repeating when the key is released.

 ## Support Enviroment
-- Mac silicon, macOS 14.0 or higher
+- Mac(apple), macOS 14.0 or higher
 - Windows 11 higher